ACXPA Customer Service Guide

 Empathise

-Recognise the emotion behind the customer's words — not just the facts.
-The same complaint delivered with frustration requires a different response from the same complaint delivered with anxiety.
-Empathy is the bridge between hearing and acknowledging.
+Recognise the emotion behind the words — not just the facts.
+The same complaint delivered with frustration needs a different response from one delivered with anxiety.

 A